 User levels have taken a further hit in the number of workers whose employment has been impacted by the crisis.
 The intranet has been instrumental in communicating with those affected, providing them with the communications needed to stay in the loop.
 However, the uncertainty will be impacting a large part of the organization, so it’s essential to use your intranet to communicate appropriately on the latest updates from the government, how the organization is focusing on retention and is minimizing future job losses as much as possible.

 Decrease in news

 With no socials, no office life, no face-to-face interactions, your organization may have noticed that there have been fewer daily updates to share on the intranet.
 In fact, departments may have become quite insular, with news generally being shared between employees during video calls and regular catch-ups from home.
 As you move forwards, kick start the social aspect of your intranet with blogs from senior level, managers, and employees on a range of subject matters.
 Create video comms about the health and safety dos and don’ts of the office space.
 Publish the experiences of people who have returned to the workplace.
-Regular, light-hearted content from all areas of the business will be welcomed right now.
+Regular, light-hearted employee engagement ideas from all areas of the business will be welcomed right now.